Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 ## Step 1: Publish messages in the TrafficControlService

-1. Open the file, **TrafficControlService/src/main/java/dapr/traffic/fines/DaprFineCollectionClient.java** in Eclipse, and inspect it
+1. Open the file, **TrafficControlService/src/main/java/dapr/traffic/fines/DaprFineCollectionClient.java** in your code editor, and inspect it

 2. It implements the `FineCollectionClient` interface.